 WD No.1 is a one mile ditch plus additional outlet for lands drained by Roseau County Ditch Number 16.
 It is located on the west side of Sections 34 and 27, Dieter Township and drains lands in Dieter and Ross Townships.

 CD No. 16 is located in Deter and Ross Townships, was turned over for administration and management to the Watershed District.

-In the summer of 2011 three miles of CD No. 16 were cleaned.
-The 2011 inspection showed the rest of the ditch to be in good repair.
+The 2013 inspection showed the rest of the ditch to be in good repair.

 Watershed Ditch No.3